tercasaskova311/ml-project-intro/README.md

-# Image Retrieval with Deep Learning
+# Top-k Image Retrieval with Pretrained Vision Models

 This repository contains our solution to the **Image Retrieval Competition** held in the **Intro to Machine Learning** course at the University of Trento.
 The objective was to develop a pipeline that retrieves the **Top-k most similar images** for each query image.

-We implemented and evaluated multiple deep learning models, including CLIP, DINOv2, EfficientNet, ResNet, and GoogLeNet, exploring different pooling strategies (GeM vs GAP) and fine-tuning settings.
+We implemented and evaluated multiple deep learning models, including CLIP, DINOv2, EfficientNet, ResNet, and GoogLeNet.
+Each model extracts feature embeddings from query and gallery images using a pretrained or fine-tuned encoder.
+Retrieval is performed by ranking gallery images according to cosine similarity with the query embedding.
+We tested both frozen and fine-tuned variants, and evaluated the impact of different pooling strategies (GAP vs. GeM) on retrieval performance.

+---

+## Report

+A full technical report is provided under `report/report_cvpr2025.pdf`, detailing all experimental settings, implementation choices, and results.
+The report follows the CVPR template and includes figures, tables, and references for all tested models.

+---

+## Project Structure

+- `models/`: main model scripts (CLIP, DINOv2, EfficientNet, ResNet, GoogLeNet)
+- `src/`: metric analysis and visualization tools
+- `submissions/`: generated submission files
+- `results/`: JSON logs of performance per model
+- `report/`: CVPR-style report of the project
+- `utils/`: utility functions for computing retrieval metrics (e.g., Top-k accuracy, Precision@K)

 ---